|SSM Cardinal Glennon Children's Medical Center|

 Breaking the News

 As soon as you're certain of your plans, talk to your kids about your decision to live apart.
-Although there's no easy way to break the news, if possible have both parents present for this conversation.
+Although there's no easy way to break the news, if possible have both parents there for this conversation.
 It's important to try to leave feelings of anger, guilt, or blame out of it.
 Practice how you're going to manage telling your kids so you don't become upset or angry during the talk.

 Tell your kids that sometimes adults change the way they love each other or can't agree on things and so they have to live apart.
 But remind them that kids and parents are tied together for life, by birth or adoption.
 Parents and kids often don't agree on things, but that is part of the circle of life — parents and kids don't stop loving each other or get divorced from each other.